 • The hair should be washed within 24 hours before taking the sample and must be dry for at least 4 hours after shampooing.

-• Most shampoos, conditioners and rinses do not contain metals and won't effect the accuracy of the analysis, however medicated shampoos such as Selsun Blue, Head & Shoulders or any hair growth formulas are a concern.
-Grecian formulas contain lead and iron.
+• Most shampoos, conditioners and rinses do not contain metals and won't effect the accuracy of the analysis, however medicated shampoos such as Selsun Blue, Head & Shoulders or any hair growth

 • The hair sample should be cut as close to the scalp as possible and should be a maximum of 1.5 inches in length.
 Collect the samples from the nape of the neck.